-Try this classic quiche Lorraine recipe it’s a simple cheese and bacon quiche that’s full of flavour and very easy to make.
-With a homemade shortcrust pie crust, is one of the best quiches you’ll ever taste or make.
+Try this classic quiche Lorraine recipe it’s a simple cheese and bacon quiche that’s full of flavor and very easy to make.
+A homemade shortcrust pie crust, is one of the best quiches you’ll ever taste or make.

 - It’s a great brunch recipe for special occasions such as Easter, Mother’s Day or Christmas.

 - Can be made ahead of time and reheated when needed.

 - It’s a great picnic food idea, as it tastes great cold and at room temperature.

 Quiche Lorraine is basically a cheese and bacon quiche.
 Made with cream, milk, egg, Swiss cheese, bacon and a pinch of nutmeg.
 It originated from the mountainous regions of Lorraine in northern France.

 Today, there are many variations on this recipe, some recipes will use more eggs, others will include onion, chives or scallions, some will include a pinch of nutmeg, others will use a combination of different cheese.